 This edition of the Healthy Community Design Toolkit—Leveraging Positive Change adds a focus on municipal strategies to facilitate food access in Massachusetts.
 Food access is increasingly being understood as playing a key role in people's health and well-being, especially for economically disadvantaged and otherwise marginalized families and individuals.
 Since 1994 when the United States Department of Agriculture (USDA) worked with the Census Bureau to create measures of food security at the household level to gauge food accessibility, practitioners in both the public and private sectors from all levels of government including but not limited to planners, public health advocates, food banks, and community supported agriculture proponents have been working to improve health outcomes of economically disadvantaged people by improving food access.

-Draft Food Access Action Plan for Hampshire County [PDF]
+Food Access Action Plan Matrix [PDF]

 How to apply for SNAP